Skip to content

 *** Note: This entails advanced techniques that will be addressed in the Data Science Handbook.
 For now, the assumption is that these reports are available for analysis.

-Data exploration (suggested checklist) entails understanding the process that generates the data and the characteristics of the data.
-Store Sales dataset tracks the number of transactions on a given day.
+Once the data is imported, create a dataset for enrichment purposes.
+Data exploration (suggested checklist) — the Store Sales dataset tracks the number of transactions on a given day.
 There are no missing values in this dataset.

 Once you perform basic exploration of the data, you can then enrich the data.
 For example, “filter” is one such function used to filter appropriate records.